Child looking at the ruins of an old hunting lodge with blue skies and views across moors

 Otley walks for kids Swinsty Reservoir

-We have loads of Reservoir walks in the Washburn Valley area, so why not check them out by tapping the link beow>?
+We have loads of walks in the Nidderdale area, so why not check them out by tapping the link below?

 Scroll using the arrows for all our Family Friendly Walks